arvinkent18/restaurant-json-api/README.md

 ## Laravel Restaurant JSON API
-> Laravel 6.2 API JSON API is an application that uses the standard response of JSON API from RESTful APIs' endpoints
+> Laravel 6.2 API JSON API is an application that uses the standard response of JSON API from RESTful APIs' endpoints with Laravel JSON API library.

 ``` bash
 # Install Dependencies